GridProtectionAlliance/openHistorian-grafana/README.md

 The openHistorian 2.0 automatically includes Grafana web service interfaces starting with version 2.0.405.

 For archived time-series data, the Grafana web service is hosted within the existing MVC based web server architecture and is just “on” with nothing extra to configure.
-To use the interface, simply register a new openHistorian Grafana data source using the path “/api/grafana” from the existing web based user interface URL, typically: http://localhost:8180/api/grafana/ [\*](#localhost)
+To use the interface, simply register a new openHistorian Grafana data source using the path “/api/grafana” from the existing web based user interface URL, typically: http://localhost:8180/api/grafana/ [\*](#localhost).

 The openHistorian 2.0 also includes a pre-configured local statistics archive web service interface that can be accessed from http://localhost:6356/api/grafana/ [\*](#localhost) &mdash; note that the trailing slash is relevant.